 Feed bins are protected from collision damage by metal barriers.

-Odour, noise and vibration
+Odour and Noise

-The closest non-associated neighbours are 350m away.
-In accordance with the SGN6.09 and the H1 assessment refer to the Odour Management Plan and the Noise Management Plan.
+The closest non-associated neighbours are less than 400 metres away at Little Houndales Farm and so a Odour Management Plan and the Noise Management Plan has been included in the Great Houndales Environmental Risk Assessment.